EmmaSteinman/proj2/src/userprog/DESIGNDOC.md

 > terminates without waiting, before C exits?
 After C exits?
 Are
 > there any special cases?

-  * If P calls wait(C) before C exists, it will return -1 because there will not be a valid process struct for C.
+  * If P calls `wait(C)` before C exists, it will return -1 because there will not be a valid process struct for C.
-  * After C exists, C's semaphore will handle race conditions because P will wait until C's semaphore has a positive value which will only happen upon calling process_exit.
+  * After C exists, C's semaphore will handle race conditions because P will wait until C's semaphore has a positive value which will only happen upon calling `process_exit()`.
   * If the child exits first, the parent may still need to access it's exit status so we cannot free it's resources yet.
 However, if a parent exits first, the child will not need to access it's resources, so we can free them, even if the child still exists.
 So in either case, the parent will deallocate the process' resources.
-  * If the child process fails to load, exec() will free it's resources.
+  * If the child process fails to load, `exec()` will free it's resources.
   * If the parent calls wait, it will deallocate the child after it exits because the process has terminated and it will not wait for it again.
   * If the parent never calls wait for a child and terminates, it will go through it's child list and free any resources before finishing.